Weather Averages for Malta in February

 Averages for Malta in February

-February is generally a drier month than January with a mean precipitation total of 61mm, spread over an average of 11 days with measurable precipitation.
-Thus, rain is quite frequent, though it tends to be heavier and over with more quickly than in northern and central Europe.
-On occasion, February can be a very wet month, if low pressure systems track further south than usual, but there are also occasional Februarys that are very dry thanks to the lows tracking further north than usual.
+Although the rain is quite frequent in Malta in February, the wet spells are usually heavy and over with quite quickly compared to northern and central Europe.
+On occasion, February can be a very wet month, if low pressure systems track further south than usual.
+But there is also the odd February which is very dry, thanks to the lows tracking further north than usual.

-Weather hazards are generally rare, but crop up occasionally.
-Following rare snowfalls on the 31st January 1962, an air frost was widely reported over inland parts of the island on the 1st February 1962 and the all-time low temperature record of -1.7°C was recorded on that date at Ta' Qali airfield.
-Wet snow was observed briefly across the island during February 1895 but it failed to settle.
+Serious weather hazards rarely occur in Malta, but they’re not completely uncommon.
+Following rare snowfalls on January 31st in 1962, an air frost was widely reported over inland parts of Malta on February 1st in 1962.
+On this day, the all-time low temperature record of -1.7°C was registered at Ta' Qali airfield.
+Wet snow was observed briefly across the island during February 1895 but it didn’t settle.